vrepsys/texts/peninsula.md

 extractString, extractInt .. methods behave the same way with regards to presence and types:
-JsonElementIsNull exception if value is null JsonPathDoesntExist exception if the property on the path is not present UnexpectedJsonElementException if the type of the value doesn't match the type expected

 extractType methods do not do type coercion - meaning that getString("key") will always throw exception if the value of the key is anything else but a string.